-In the case where Global Shared Service centres provide services to specific countries or regions, costs can be allocated to those regions or countries, using a clearly defined policy formulated by the entity to support this allocation.
-If this is not possible entities can allocate costs of Global Shared Service Centres to the Global and Interregional code.
+In the case where Global Shared Service Centres provide services to specific countries or regions, costs can be allocated to those regions or countries, using a clearly defined policy formulated by the entity to support this allocation.
+If this is not possible entities can allocate costs of Global Shared Service Centres to the Global code, with costs that are part of Operating Costs being included in the special sub-code.